Restriction to compact subgroups in the cyclic homology of reductive p-adic groups: Introduction

 \section{Introduction}

-Let $G=G(F)$ be a reductive group over a $p$-adic field $F$, and let $\Mod_f(G)$ denote the category of smooth, complex, finitely generated representations of $G$.
-Work of Bernstein and others has led to a detailed description of $\Mod_f(G)$ in terms of parabolic induction from Levi subgroups \cite{Bernstein-Deligne}.
+Let $G$ be reductive $p$-adic group.
+Work of Bernstein and others has led to a detailed description of the category $\Mod_f(G)$ of finitely generated smooth complex representations of $G$, in terms of parabolic induction from Levi subgroups \cite{Bernstein-Deligne}.
 A second approach to the representation theory of $G$, exemplified by the work of Bushnell and Kutzko (e.g., \cite{Bushnell-Kutzko_GLn}), proceeds via compact induction from compact open subgroups.
 The relationship between the two kinds of induction is the subject of Bushnell and Kutzko's theory of types and covers \cite{Bushnell-Kutzko_Types}.
 Here we study this relationship from a different point of view: that of cyclic homology.

-We consider the Hochschild and cyclic homology groups $\HH_*(\Mod_f(G))$ and $\HC_*(\Mod_f(G))$ associated to $\Mod_f(G)$ by Keller's construction \cite{Keller}.
+We consider the Hochschild and cyclic homology groups $\HH_*(\Mod_f(G))$ and $\HC_*(\Mod_f(G))$ associated to $\Mod_f(G)$ as in \cite{Keller}.
+(The same groups may be obtained via a construction of McCarthy; see Section \ref{McCarthy_section}.)
 These two homology theories are related by a long exact sequence, which for the sake of brevity we will denote by $\h(\Mod_f(G))$.
 Results of Bernstein \cite{Bernstein-Deligne} and Keller \cite{Keller} imply that $\h(\Mod_f(G))$ may be described ``geometrically'', that is, in terms of functions on $G$:

 where the right-hand side is the Hochschild and cyclic homology of the Hecke algebra of $G$ (see Theorem \ref{Keller_theorem}; similar isomorphisms in degree-zero homology appear, implicitly or explicitly, in \cite{Kazhdan}, \cite{Vigneras}, \cite{Dat_K0}, and \cite{Schneider-Stuhler}, among others).